Why You NEED To Visit the Faroe Islands; The Perfect Faroe Islands Itinerary (5 days)

 The Weather in the Faroe Islands

-In 2 word, not great!
-What I experienced was that the weather in the Faroe Islands is extremely unpredictable and can have you putting on a sweater during the summer.
+In 2 words, not great!
+What I experienced was that the weather in the Faroe Islands is extremely unpredictable.
+It can have you put on a sweater during the summer.
 Think of wind and rain with the odd sunny day and you’ve got the gist of it.
 A waterproof jacket is a must as is a good pair of shoes for all the walking you will be doing.

 When’s the best time to visit the Faroe Islands?